Quansight-Labs/uarray/docs/gsoc/2020/ideas.rst

 This project has a somewhat some minimal design and needs some involved implementation work.
-It will allow the accepted student to get an idea of what it's like to actually publish, test and document a small Python package.
+It will allow the accepted student to get an idea of what it's like to publish, test and document a small Python package.

 * Required knowledge: Python (intermediate level) and calculus
 * Difficulty level: medium